Wiener Moderne: Significant personalities and works

-Philosophy

-Ernst Mach was an influential philosopher of science and physicist.
-Ludwig Wittgenstein made important contributions in analytic philosophy and philosophy of language.

-Sigmund Freud caused a revolution in psychology through the foundation of psychoanalysis.
-He published in 1899 (dated 1900) his famous book "The Interpretation of Dreams".

 Architecture

 The architect Otto Wagner wrote a book titled "Moderne Architektur von 1895" (en: Modern architecture of 1895), in which he declares the era and predominance of the historic style (especially the buildings on the Ringstraße in the neo-Greek, neo-roman and neo-baroque styles) to be over.
 He did not know of the term "Moderne" yet, he only spoke of the necessity for architecture to keep up and adapt to new technological developments.
 Otto Wagner himself would make use of new building materials such as steel and iron and encompass it into his work.

 Adolf Loos designed some of the most well known structures of the period.
 These included the Looshaus, the American Bar, and the Steiner House, among others.
 The Looshaus in Vienna (also known as the Goldman & Salatsch Building) marks the rejection of historicism, as well as the ornaments used by the Wiener Secession.
 Adolf Loos received the assignment in 1909, and the building was finished in 1910.
 Upon opening, its appearance shocked Vienna's citizens, since their overall taste was still very much historically oriented.
 Because of the lack of ornaments on the façade, people called it the 'house without eyebrows'.
 The American Bar, also known as the Kärntner Bar, showcases Loos' combination of simple, unadorned forms with opulent materials and fine, simple detailing to give a modern, rich impression.
 The Steiner house was designed for the painter Lilly Steiner and her husband Hugo.
 It is located in a Vienna suburb.
 The Steiner house became a highly influential example of modern architecture; it played a significant role in establishing Loos' reputation as a modern architect to the audience outside of the Viennese community, and became an obligatory reference for architects during the 1920s and 30s.
 Almost all of the literature of the Modern Movement has reproduced the garden façade as an indisputable example of radical rationalist modern architecture.